Andyycloud/documentation/articles/oracle/orcl-sco.md

 ## Service migration

 UKCloud do not currently provide migration services, however customers are free to bring their own migration tools and utilise them within the UKCloud for Oracle Software environment.
+During maintenance activities customer OVMs may be affected and we will advise of the impact within the maintenance notification

 ## Service reporting